Angers

-Angers proper covers 42.70 sqkm and has a population of 154,508 inhabitants, while around 432,900 live in its metropolitan area (aire d'attraction).
-The Angers Loire Métropole is made up of 29 communes covering 667 km2 with 299,500 inhabitants (2018).
+Angers proper covers 42.70 sqkm and has a population of 157,555 inhabitants, while around 443,900 live in its metropolitan area (aire d'attraction).
+The Angers Loire Métropole is made up of 29 communes covering 667 km2 with 308,800 inhabitants (2022).
 Not including the broader metropolitan area, Angers is the third most populous commune in northwestern France after Nantes and Rennes and the 18th most populous commune in France.

 For centuries, Angers was an important stronghold in northwestern France.
 It was the cradle of the Plantagenet dynasty and became one of the intellectual centers of Europe during the reign of René of Anjou.
-Angers developed at the confluence of three rivers, the Mayenne, the Sarthe, and the Loir, all coming from the north and flowing south to the Loire.
+Angers developed at the confluence of three rivers, the Mayenne, the Sarthe, and the Loir, all coming from the north and flowing south towards the Loire.
 Their confluence, just north of Angers, creates the Maine, a short but wide river that flows into the Loire several kilometres south.

 Today, Angers stands out for its specialization in the plant sector: Végépolys is Europe's leading horticultural competitiveness cluster, and the city is also home to the headquarters of the Community Plant Variety Office.
 In addition, the Angers metropolitan area is a major economic centre in western France, particularly active in industry and tourism.
 Angers enjoys a rich cultural life, made possible by its universities and museums.
 The old medieval center is still dominated by the massive château of the Plantagenêts, home of the Apocalypse Tapestry, the biggest medieval tapestry ensemble in the world.
 Angers is also both at the edge of the Val de Loire, a World Heritage Site, and the Loire-Anjou-Touraine regional natural park.

 Toponymy

 Etymology

 The city is first mentioned by Ptolemy around AD 150 in his Geography.
 It was then known as Juliomagus (Ἰουλιόμαγος, Iouliómagos), a name by which it also appears in the Tabula Peutingeriana.
 The name is a compound of the Latin name Julius (probably in reference to Julius Caesar) and the Celtic magos, "market".
 Similar town dedications were common in Roman Gaul, and toponyms often kept a Gallic element.

 When the location needed to be distinguished from other Juliomagi, it was known as Juliomagus Andecavorum ("Juliomagus of the Andecavi"), in reference to the principal Gallic tribe in and around the city.

 Around AD 400, the city came to be referred to as the civitas Andecavorum ("tribal capital of the Andecavi").
 This was a common change in Gaul, also seen in the names of Paris, Tours and Évreux around this time.
 During the Middle Ages, the late Latin name gradually developed into the modern one.
-It is successively mentioned as Andecava civitas (6th century), Andecavis (AD 769), Andegavis (861 - 882), Angieus (in 1127) and Angeus (in 1205).
+It is successively mentioned as Andecava civitas (6th century), Andecavis (AD 769), Andegavis (861 – 882), Angieus (in 1127) and Angeus (in 1205).
 The form Angiers appeared during the 12th century and was later corrupted to "Angers".

 The Latin Andecavum also gave Anjou its name.
-This double formation is quite common in France and is also seen in Poitiers and Poitou, and Bourges and Berry.
+This double formation is also quite common in France and can be seen in Poitiers and Poitou, and Bourges and Berry.